yaelhayem/TDSADH18/docs/instructions.md

    ---

-Practicum Requirements and Techniques
+Part A Continued: Create Markdown document.
+Merge new additions back to "Golden Master" (by making a Pull request).
+Make a "reverse" pull request to get additions from other students.
 ---

-**Creating a document using Markdown (you must transcribe 1 newpaper article):**
+**Creating a document using Markdown (you must transcribe 1 newpaper article or hand written document):**

 1. Navigate to the docs folder (in your repository, click on docs).

 2. Create a new file in this folder (click **Create New**); give it a name describing your transcription, and add **.md** at the of the file name.
 This indicates that the file will be created using Markdown.

 3. Edit the document.
 Each time you make a set of edits, you will [commit](https://help.github.com/articles/github-glossary/#commit) the changes by entering a note about what you did (added link, fixed spelling error, etc.) and clicking **Commit** at the bottom of the page.
-Use the [GitHub Flavored Markdown](https://github.github.com/gfm/) reference for help.
+Use [this quick guide](https://docs.google.com/document/d/1UAGXEyo_Yx6PSOJQR3r9mea1lI43aIdbhqFKpQI8U5E/edit?usp=sharing) and the [GitHub Flavored Markdown](https://github.github.com/gfm/) reference for help.

-   You can use this document as a guide for using Markdown--this is of course, a Markdown document.
+   You can also use this document as a guide for using Markdown--this is of course, a Markdown document.
 These lines are indented; using 3 blank spaces at the begining of the first line will cause the indent.

    For "regular" text, there is nothing to do, but type.
 Surround text that you want **bold** with two asterisks.